TreyesT/DDoS-Prediction-Model/README.md

    - **Decision_Tree_Classifier_Data_Analysis.ipynb** – Dive into detailed analysis using the Decision Tree Classifier.
    - **Full_Data_Testing.ipynb** – Evaluate the trained model on the complete dataset (13 million rows) to understand real-world performance.
 3. Refer to the **articles/** and **presentations/** folders for concise summaries and visual highlights of the project.

-## Future Work
-- **Hyperparameter Tuning:**
-  Utilize techniques like GridSearchCV or RandomizedSearchCV to optimize model parameters for improved performance.
-- **Advanced Ensemble Methods:**
-  Experiment with ensemble strategies (stacking, blending, etc.) to enhance predictive accuracy.
-- **Real-time Implementation:**
-  Adapt the processing and modeling pipeline for real-time DDoS detection applications.
-- **Enhanced Feature Engineering:**
-  Further explore and engineer features to capture subtle aspects of network behavior.
-- **Scalability Improvements:**
-  Develop more efficient data processing pipelines to handle and analyze large-scale network traffic in real time.